Don't Turn Your Back: Background and recording

 Throughout early 1965, Tages established themselves as successful recording artists; they had recorded two singles, "Sleep Little Girl" (1964) and "I Should Be Glad" (1965).
-Both of these singles were extremely commercially successful, reaching the top three on both Kvällstoppen and Tio i Topp.
-The former became the group's best selling single while the latter was well received in the Swedish press, unlike "Sleep Little Girl" which was flat out panned.
-However, "I Should Be Glad" was also slightly criticized for being "too poppy".
+Both of these singles were commercially successful, reaching the top three on both Kvällstoppen and Tio i Topp.
+The former became the group's best selling single while the latter was well received in the Swedish press, unlike "Sleep Little Girl" which was panned.
+However, "I Should Be Glad" was also criticized for being "too poppy".
 Similarly, the group now had to face the challenges of being national stars, being chased around by girls around Gothenburg, which took its toll on the band members, who still had to keep up with school while recording.

 A similar issue also faced their record label, Platina Records.
-Platina was at the time an entirely independent record label, whose success was based completely around Tages.
+Platina was, at the time, an entirely independent record label, whose success was dependent on Tages.
 Therefore, they had no distribution deal nor a recording studio, which resulted in "Sleep Little Girl" and "I Should Be Glad" being recorded in a youth centre and at the rival Metronome studio respectively.
 In April 1965 however, Platina signed a contract with EMI Records which lent them their studio on Sandhamnsgatan in Gärdet, Stockholm.
 Platina promptly booked studio time for the band in May during one of their tours.
 On 4 May 1965, they entered the studio with former the Violents guitarist Rune Wallebom as the producer, as he had produced "I Should Be Glad" as well.
-Upon finalizing their recordings on 6 May, the session resulted in four songs, "Don't Turn Your Back", "Forget Him", "Donna" and "Hound Dog".
+Upon finalizing their recordings on 6 May, the session resulted in four songs, "Don't Turn Your Back", "Forget Him", as well as covers of "Donna" and "Hound Dog".